DazedMTL/Anastasia-Lewd-Curse/README.md

 2. Click Download ZIP
 3. Place Data and Js in /www.
 Replace All.

-# Unpacking Boxed Game
-1. Use https://f95zone.to/threads/enigma-vb-unpacker-v0-61.10201/ to decrypt the exe.

 # How To Contribute
 TLDR 3 steps.